 Non-Uniformed Pension Plan: The Pension Plan provides retirement benefits as well as death benefits.
 All benefits vest at 10% per year, graded up to 100% after ten years of credited service.
 Employees who retire at or after age 65 are entitled to an annual retirement benefit, payable monthly, 1% of the average monthly compensation over the participant's last 5 highest consecutive years of service out of the last ten years of service.
 Married employees will receive joint and 50% survivor annuity.
 Early retirement benefits equal the vested accrued benefit and begin at age 55.
-The early retirement pension shall be the actuarial equivalent of a partial superannuation retirement benefit.
-In 2019, the benefit formula was changed from 1% of average monthly compensation for all years of service prior to 1/1/14 plus 1.5% of average monthly compensation for all years of service on or after 1/1/14.
+The early retirement benefit.
+In 2019, the benefit formula was changed from 1% of average monthly compensation for all years of service to 1% of average monthly compensation for all years of service on or after 1/1/14.